treolabs/treopim/docs/en/user-guide/product-families.md

 ![Removal confirmation](../../_assets/product-families/attribute-remove-confirmation.jpg)

-Please, beware that removing the attribute record from the product family leads to removing it from the product record as well.
+> Please, beware that removing the attribute record from the product family leads to removing it from the product record as well.

-Additionally, you can unlink attribute groups on the `PRODUCT FAMILY ATTRIBUTES` panel.
-To do this, use the `Unlink` option from the attribute group actions menu located to the right of the desired attribute group name, and confirm your decision in the pop-up that appears:
+Additionally, on the `PRODUCT FAMILY ATTRIBUTES` panel you can delete attribute groups from product families.
+To do this, use the `Remove` option from the attribute group actions menu located to the right of the desired attribute group name, and confirm your decision in the pop-up that appears:

 ![AG unlink](../../_assets/product-families/ag-unlink.jpg)